mehmoodusman/apac_e_commerence/README.md

 Users can review their order and proceed to checkout.

 ## Authentication:
-Users must register or log in using Firebase Authentication before placing an order.
+Users must register or log in using Firebase Authentication.

 ## Offline Functionality:
 Browsing of previously fetched products and cart functionality is available offline using GetStorage.

 ## Search Functionality:
-Users can search for products by name or category.
+Users can search for products by product name/title.

 ## State Management:
 The application uses Bloc for state management.

 ## Unit Tests:
-Includes unit tests for state management and Unit tests.
+Includes unit tests for state management.

 # Tech Stack
  - Flutter: Cross-platform mobile application development.